 - Three regional group pods;

 The heart of the leadership development programme is delivered primarily through a series of residential workshops.
-These highlight and engage critically with the characteristics sought in a Mandela Rhodes Scholar and the four principles of the Foundation, namely: Leadership, Reconciliation, Entrepreneurship and Education.
+These highlight and engage critically with the four principles of the Foundation, namely: Leadership, Reconciliation, Entrepreneurship and Education.
 The workshops create a unique opportunity to build the individual capacities of Scholars, provide the space to engage with high-profile leaders and expert thinkers, build a sense of community within the cohort and connect incoming Scholars to the broader Mandela Rhodes Community.

-The Foundation holds three workshops of five days each during the year (15 days in total).
+The Foundation holds three workshops of approximately five days each during the year.
 Attendance to the workshops is compulsory for all Scholars.
-Since workshop dates will be given in advance, Mandela Rhodes Scholars must exercise their leadership where there are clashes with their academic calendars and make the necessary arrangements with their lecturers and/or supervisors to ensure full participation in the workshops.
+Since workshop dates will be given in advance, Mandela Rhodes Scholars must make the necessary arrangements where there are clashes with their academic calendars to ensure full participation in the workshops.

 - Build stronger local support networks;